cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 The fundamental architecture of the web during this era was straightforward.
 Web browsers requested files from servers, which functioned much like file servers connected to a network.
-These servers did little more than retrieve and send the requested files back to the browsers.
+These servers did little more than retrieving and sending the requested files back to the browsers.
 The browsers would then render these files, which might include links to images and GIFs, further enhancing the user experience.
 This model was particularly effective for delivering content that rarely changed, such as a restaurant's monthly menu or landing pages, for example.